 Thank you for taking the time to visit my blog.
-After a flying start, churning out several posts in the weeks after my daughter’s death, I ground to a shuddering halt as I began to fully process my grief.
-As I write this, it is approaching two years since Romy passed, in July 2014.
-I am committed to writing about my experience for several reasons.
-Firstly, and most importantly, as I sat and held my daughter’s hand in PICU that hot July day, I promised her that she would be remembered, and I promised her that I would write about her to make sure of that.
+I began it towards the end of 2014, the year my daughter Romy died.
+I began to write as a way of helping myself and it very slowly evolved into the desire to help others.
+As I sat and held my daughter’s hand in PICU that hot July day, I promised her that she would be remembered, and I promised her that I would write about her to make sure of that.
 I knew that this promise would save my sanity and bring me back to some kind of purpose in what at that time, seemed a near pointless existence.

-I have loved to write since I was a child, and through all the counselling I have done over the past twenty months or so it is the written word that has helped me the most.
+I have loved to write since I was a child, and through all the counselling I have undertaken it is the written word that has helped me the most.
 I have started to heal myself simply by writing down what my mind cannot bear to process; all the thoughts, images and feelings which lead to my being diagnosed with Post Traumatic Stress Disorder.
 As I write about these aspects of my experience, I hope to help others with this diagnosis and also those of you who are walking alongside bereaved and traumatised family or friends.
 I hope that an insight into my experience may help others in supporting the grieving in their lives.

 Here’s some other stuff about me: I am an ordinary mother of four; three of whom are physically with me.
 I cheerfully cook and clean but despise ironing.
 Although I often squeeze the heck out of my kids and tell them I love them a thousand times a day, I still shout at them from time to time.
 Yes, even though my other child died.
 I have Post Traumatic Stress Disorder.
 I have lived with episodes of depression.